16.10.1 Serial/Lot Number Tracking Overview

-The Quantity field (detqty) contains the quantity issued, invoiced, adjusted or received.
+The Quantity field (detqty) contains the quantity issued, invoiced, adjusted, or received.

 The Revision field (revision) contains the revision level of that of that part number when the serial/lot number was received or created.

 The Correction Factor was created for Inhale Therapeutics.
 It was designed to automatically adjust stock room BOM issue quantities based on concentration.
 Unless you are Inhale Therapeutics, leave the correction factor setting at 0.
-If a chemical were 90% pure you would enter 10 as the correction factor.
+If a chemical were 90% pure, you would enter 10 as the correction factor.
 If a chemical were 95% pure, you would enter 5 as the correction factor.
-If you are issuing a lot number to manufacturing that has a correction factor, you would issue the corrected amount instead of the exact amount required by the BOM.
+If you were issuing a lot number to manufacturing that has a correction factor, you would issue the corrected amount instead of the exact amount required by the BOM.
 The corrected amount would appear at the bottom of the issue screen.

 The Cust/Vendor field (sncv) contains the customer/vendor's ID code.

 The Date field contains the date of the transaction.